Start by asking yourself this question: What do my potential clients need to believe to purchase?

 >> YES!
 I WANT THIS << [Clear CTA]

 Video Sales Letter (VSL) that takes viewers on an emotional journey and guides them to conclude your product/service/program is the best way for them to achieve the desired outcome/transformation.

 After watching the video, you want the viewer to feel hope and encouragement and be moved to take the next step with you.

 Show You Understand - The Problem

-Show you understand the problem by articulating the pains and issues in your prospect’s language, and ask ‘what if there was a better way?’
+Show you understand the problem by articulating the pains and issues in your prospect’s language and asking ‘what if there was a better way?’